 Compensation claims may be sought to reflect the harm caused and help with further treatment throughout your life.
 Many people also pursue a claim to ensure thre is accountability for what happened.

 This service is run by appointment only and provides 30 minute slots with a legal representative from Banner Jones.
 If you are interested in attending, speak to your ISVA, therapist or ask at reception.

 0800 028 2678

 For further details

 The purpose of the free helpline service is to offer advice, guidance and support to anyone who has or is experiencing childhood sexual abuse, incest and sexual violence.
 This includes their supporters.

-SAIL is currently working towards The Helpline Partnership Standard (a nationally recognised quality standard which defines and accredits best practice in helpline work).
+SAIL has recently completed and obtained The Helpline Partnership Standard (a nationally recognised quality standard which defines and accredits best practice in helpline work).